 “You’re going to stumble, you’re going to fall, you just have to roll with it and keep going,”

-Dale Donham has had his fair share of stumbles, but there hasn’t been a single one that’s kept him down.
+Having his fair share of stumbles, there hasn’t been a single one that’s kept Dale Donham down.

 When Dale was 5 months old he was diagnosed with neurofibromatosis, a disorder that causes tumors to form throughout the nervous system.
 Most neurofibromatosis patients have mild forms — skin tags and discoloration — but Dale’s case was a little different.
 By the time he was 6 years old he had been through six surgeries — by this time, Dale knew he would eventually lose his left foot, and had accepted his situation.